-During the three months ended March 31, 2022, the Operating Partnership's primary source of cash was cash flow from operations and cash contributed by ROIC from the issuance of common stock.
-As of March 31, 2022, the Operating Partnership has determined that it has adequate capital to meet its debt obligations and operating expenses for the next twelve months.
+During the three months ended March 31, 2023, the Operating Partnership's primary sources of cash were cash flows from operations and proceeds from borrowings under its credit facility.
+As of March 31, 2023, the Operating Partnership has determined that it has adequate capital to meet its debt obligations and operating expenses for the next twelve months.

-The Operating Partnership has an unsecured term loan (the "term loan") with several banks under which the lenders agreed to provide a \$300.0 million unsecured term loan facility.
-Effective December 20, 2019, the Operating Partnership entered into the First Amendment to First Amended and Restated Term Loan Agreement (as amended, the "Term Loan Agreement") pursuant to which the maturity date of the term loan was extended from September 8, 2022 to January 20, 2025, without further options for extension.
-The Term Loan Agreement also provides that the Operating Partnership may from time to time request increased aggregate commitments of \$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments.
-Borrowings under the Term Loan Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Operating Partnership, plus, as applicable, (i) a LIBOR rate determined by reference to the cost of funds for U.S. dollar deposits for the relevant period (the "Eurodollar Rate"), or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by the Administrative Agent as its "prime rate," and (c) the Eurodollar Rate plus 1.00%.

-The Operating Partnership has an unsecured revolving credit facility (the "credit facility") with several banks.
-Effective December 20, 2019, the Operating Partnership entered into the First Amendment to Second Amended and Restated Credit Agreement (as amended, the "Credit Facility Agreement") pursuant to which the borrowing capacity under the credit facility is \$600.0 million and the maturity date of the credit facility was extended from September 8, 2021 to February 20, 2024, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
-Additionally, the Credit Facility Agreement contains an accordion feature, which allows the Operating Partnership to increase the borrowing capacity under the credit facility up to an aggregate of \$1.2 billion, subject to lender consents and other conditions.
-Borrowings under the Credit Facility Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Operating Partnership, plus, as applicable, (i) the Eurodollar Rate, or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by KeyBank, National Association as its "prime rate," and (c) the Eurodollar Rate plus 0.90%.
-Additionally, the Operating Partnership is obligated to pay a facility fee at a rate based on the credit rating level of the Operating Partnership, currently 0.20%, and a fronting fee at a rate of 0.125% per year with respect to each letter of credit issued under the Credit Facility Agreement.
+The Operating Partnership has an unsecured term loan (the "term loan") with several banks acting as lenders.
+Effective March 2, 2023, the Operating Partnership entered into a Third Amendment to the First Amended and Restated Term Loan Agreement, dated as of September 8, 2017, as amended (the "Term Loan Agreement").
+Under the Term Loan Agreement, the lenders agreed to provide \$300.0 million of unsecured borrowings.
+The maturity date of the term loan is January 20, 2025, without further options for extension.
+The Term Loan Agreement also provides that the Operating Partnership may from time to time request increased aggregate commitments of \$200.0 million if certain conditions are met, including the consent of the lenders to the additional commitments.
+Additionally the Operating Partnership has an unsecured revolving credit facility (the "credit facility") with several banks.
+Effective March 2, 2023, the Operating Partnership entered into a Third Amendment to the Second Amended and Restated Credit Agreement, dated as of September 8, 2017, (as amended, the "Credit Facility Agreement").
+Under the Credit Facility Agreement, the Operating Partnership has borrowing capacity of up to \$600.0 million.
+The maturity date under the Credit Facility Agreement is March 2, 2027, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
+Additionally, the Credit Facility Agreement maintains an accordion feature, which allows the Operating Partnership to increase the borrowing capacity under the Credit Facility Agreement up to an aggregate of \$1.2 billion, subject to lender consents and other conditions.
+Refer to Note 3 of the accompanying financial statements for certain quantitative details related to the interest accrual calculations on outstanding principal amounts for both the Term Loan Agreement and Credit Facility Agreement.

-As of March 31, 2022, \$300.0 million and \$10.0 million were outstanding under the term loan and credit facility, respectively.
-The weighted average interest rates on the term loan and the credit facility during the three months ended March 31, 2022 were 1.2% and 1.0%, respectively.
-As discussed in Note 8 of the accompanying financial statements, the Company uses interest rate swaps to manage its interest rate risk and accordingly, the swapped interest rate on the term loan is 3.0%.
-The Company had no available borrowings under the term loan at March 31, 2022.
-The Company had \$590.0 million available to borrow under the credit facility at March 31, 2022.
+As of March 31, 2023, \$300.0 million and \$67.0 million were outstanding under the term loan and credit facility, respectively.
+The weighted average interest rate on the term loan during the three months ended March 31, 2023 was 5.6%.
+As discussed in Note 8 of the accompanying financial statements, the Company uses interest rate swaps to manage its interest rate risk.
+Effective March 31, 2023, \$150.0 million of the Company's \$300.0 million term loan was swapped at a blended interest rate of 5.4%.
+The weighted average interest rate on the credit facility during the three months ended March 31, 2023 was 5.4%.
+The Company had no amounts available to borrow under the term loan at March 31, 2023.
+The Company had \$533.0 million available to borrow under the credit facility at March 31, 2023.